Checkered Ninja: Reception

 Jordan Mintzner of The Hollywood Reporter gave the film a positive review, summarizing it as "Clever and a bit crude".
 The film also sold over 1 million tickets in Denmark, making it the highest-grossing Danish film since Op på fars hat from 1986.

 The film won three Robert Awards, for Best Children's Film, Best Adapted Screenplay, and Best Original Song ("Skubber det sne").
 It was also nominated for the Bodil Award for Best Danish Film.

 Music

-Music for the film was composed by Christian Vinten, while six original songs were written and performed by Anders Matthesen, and produced by Kewan Padré.
-The singles "Pesto" and "Pushing the Snow" was also released independently.
-The English versions of the songs were sung by the Danish hip-hop singer Waqas Qadri according to the credits of the English dub version of the film.
+Music for the film was composed by Christian Vinten, while six original songs were written and performed by Anders Matthesen and produced by Kewan Padré.
+The singles "Pesto" and "Pushing the Snow" ("Skubber det sne") was also released independently.
+The English versions of the songs were sung by the Danish hip-hop singer Waqas Qadri ("Taiko Nakamura", "Pesto" and "Pushing That Snow") and songwriter Jimmy Antony ("Jessica" and "Alex’s Goodbye") according to the credits of the English dub version of the film.
+Paul Tylak, who voices Stewart in the second movie (replacing Michael Glenn Murphy) provides the English vocals to "The Best in the World" ("Verdens bedste").

-Sequel
+Sequels

 A sequel, Checkered Ninja 2 (Ternet Ninja 2) was announced, based on Anders Matthesen's sequel to the original novel which was published in 2019.
 The film was released on August 19, 2021, and saw Anders Matthesen and Thorbjørn Christoffersen return as directors.
 The film went into production in late 2019 with a budget of 8,000,000 DKK (1,319,108.80 US dollars) provided by the Danish Film Institute.

+A third film, Checkered Ninja 3 (Ternet Ninja 3) was announced in 2023 with Anders Matthesen and Thorbjørn Christoffersen returning as directors and Trine Heidegaard and Anders Mastrup returning as producers.
+The film was released in Denmark on August 21, 2025.